Welcome, protect, integrate

 “I would say that the situation is absolutely alarming!”, said Silvano Roggero, born in Venezuela to a family of Italian immigrants.
 “Over 800,000 people have come to Peru from Venezuela.
 At its peak, a few months ago 5,000 people a day were crossing the Ecuadorian border into Peru!
 Now the rate has slowed down somewhat”.

 For many years now Silvano has decided to place “fraternity” among his life motivations.
 So faced with this situation, together with a Venezuelan family in Peru and other members of the Focolare communities in Lima and Arequipa, he launched a project of support for Venezuelans striving to build a new life for themselves in Peru.
-In doing this, he formed active partnerships with other organisations including the Inter-religious Committee for Refugees and Migrants (CIREMI), the UNHCR and other NGOs, religious families such as the Scalabrini, Jesuits and Salesians who run refuges for those arriving from Venezuela.
+In doing this, he formed active partnerships with other organisations including the Inter-religious Committee for Refugees and Migrants (CIREMI in Spanish initials), the UNHCR and other NGOs, religious families such as the Scalabrini, Jesuits and Salesians who run refuges for those arriving from Venezuela.

 Silvano, from your coordinating centre in Lima, what can you tell us about this phenomenon?